worldofmarcus/project-portfolio-5/README.md

 ![Clone](readme/assets/images/github_clone_01.png)
 </details><br />

-5. To be able to get the project to work you need to install the requirements.
+5. You need to install all the requirements to get the project to work.
 This can be done by using the command below:

-* ```pip3 install -r requirements.txt``` - This command downloads and install all required dependencies that is stated in the requirements file.
+* ```pip3 install -r requirements.txt``` - This command downloads and installs all required dependencies that is stated in the requirements file.

-6. The next step is to set up the environment file so that the project knows what variables that needs to be used for it to work.
+6. The next step is to set up the environment file so that the project knows what variables it needs to work.
 Environment variables are usually hidden due to sensitive information.
-It's very important that you don't push the env.py file to Github (this can be secured by adding env.py to the .gitignore-file).
+It's **very** important that you don't push the env.py file to Github (this can be secured by adding env.py to the .gitignore-file).
 The variables that are declared in the env.py file needs to be added to the Heroku config vars.
 Don't forget to do necessary migrations before trying to run the server.

 * ```python3 manage.py migrate``` - This will do the necessary migrations.
 * ```python3 manage.py runserver``` - If everything i setup correctly the project is now live locally.